-There is even another software which mines public court documents using natural language processing to help predict how a judge will rule in a particular case.
+It has also been reported that there’s a software now to mine public court documents using natural language processing to help predict how a judge might rule in a particular case.

-This is more like the central question.
-Since these AI attorneys are continually been fine-tuned to think and act like lawyers, does that mean there won’t be any more need for law students to go to law school.
-Or will there also be a law school for bots?
-Sounds funny, but that is a question every lawyer has to answer and it should ordinarily make lawyer’s cringe just at the thought of some AI’s taking over our law yards and having our clients.
 We might as well drive them out with a pitchfork!
-But wait!
-How can AI attorneys replace lawyers when we as humans, are far superior to them in logic and reasoning.
+But wait.
+How can AI attorneys replace lawyers when we as humans are far superior to them in logic and reasoning?
 While AI’s can conduct legal research with lightening efficiency, we can’t expect them to have advocacy skills enough to make them advocate for clients.
 Surely they are incapable of making persuasive arguments!

 But while the application of bots in the legal profession has had its positives, this has done nothing to quell dissents among lawyers.
 Let’s hear what the critics have to say.

 What Do AI critics have to say?

 Critics have weighed in on the application of AI’s to law.
 Some have expressed ethical concerns over reliance on machines by lawyers to provide answers to legal issues.
 According to them, a lawyer who relies on results provided by a computer program to determine an answer would abdicate their discretion and that would leave them open to malpractice suits.
 Others feel that robots rely on the biased pre-programming of their creators and this makes them prone to giving biased answers.